 COVID-19 and Collaboration

-A key 2020 focus was the delivery of a new collaborative digital workspace for Somerset House.
+A key 2020 to 2021 focus was the delivery of a new collaborative digital workspace for Somerset House.
 My solution was designed to leverage the Microsoft 365 stack, in which Somerset House already had partial investment, and the anticipated launch was in July 2020.
 However, due to COVID-19, this timeline had to be greatly accelerated and was successfully delivered four months early, enabling the entire organisation to shift to a remote working model, while still being able to engage and collaborate with colleagues and peers.
 I discussed some of the details of this project in an interview I did with CIO magazine and spoke on topic at the IDG 2020 CIO Summit.

 Somerset House needed a better way to manage the connectivity for the 7000 client devices that connect to our network every day.
 Additionally we wanted better visibility and control across the entire wired and wireless infrastructure.
 The solution I selected was Cisco Meraki, leveraging the power of their cloud controller platform alongside their high performance hardware.
 The solution was comprised of switching for some 6500 data points via Meraki MS appliances, site wide wireless connectivity via 350 Meraki APs, with multiple MX firewalls.
 The result is a seamless full stack solution that gives us powerful management capabilities and visibility across the network.